Board Member & Executive Director

 John Friess is focused on founding and building the marketability, viability and exit ability of idea and emerging stage startups.
-His career in this realm began in 1999 when he was a Marketing Manager on behalf of the VC backed kozmo.com, a $250M backed startup delivered convenience goods to your door in an hour.
+His career in this realm began in 1999 when he was a Marketing Manager on behalf of the VC backed kozmo.com, the $250M backed startup delivered convenience goods to your door in an hour.
 This role helped shape his thoughts on funding, brand and startup best practices.

 In 2004, John along with Miguel McKelvey, John Griffith and Paul Anthony Troiano of Starve Ups were hired by Portland State University to help design, launch, brand, support, and get to capacity the Portland State Business Accelerator.
 In less than a year the 40,000 sq. ft. accelerator was at capacity with Starve Ups helping design the space, placing 11 of 14 anchor tenants, building out the brand identity and site, and running launch and startup educational events there.
 Today, the Portland State Business Accelerator, launched by Starve Ups, is still the single largest physical accelerator in Oregon.